Camps International

-Camps International Ltd is an international volunteer travel operator headquartered in Ringwood, Hampshire UK, Dubai, UAE and Australia.
-Camps International build permanent volunteer accommodation camps within Kenya, Tanzania, Uganda, Borneo, Cambodia, Ecuador and Peru.
-Its products include adventure expeditions, educational school expeditions for UK, UAE and Australian school groups.
+Camps International Ltd is an international volunteer travel operator headquartered in Ringwood, Hampshire UK, Dubai, UAE, USA and Australia.
+Camps International build permanent volunteer accommodation camps within Kenya, Tanzania, Borneo, Cambodia, Costa Rica, Ecuador and Peru.
+Its products include adventure expeditions, educational school expeditions for UK, USA, UAE and Australian school groups.

 Camps International was founded in 2002 by Stuart Rees Jones, selling volunteer expeditions to Diani, Kenya, for volunteers to participate in projects related to the local schools.
 In 2003, Stuart Rees Jones and Simon Englefield set up Camp Kenya Limited, as a branch of Camps International, to help manage the projects based in Diani.
 Camp Kenya offices are located on Diani Beach.
 The Camp Kenya headquarters are led by director Simon Englefield.
-In 2010 they were featured in The Telegraph Gap Year 100 Company Directory.
+They were featured in The Telegraph Gap Year 100 Company Directory in 2010.

-Camps International now employ over 150 local people from the communities surrounding their camps.
+Camps International now employs over 150 local people from the communities surrounding their camps.